AleksBulajic/API_NOpayTOplay/server/proposal.md

     As a user, I should be able to submit a game by making a POST request to the /game route.
     As a user, I should be able to update an existing game by making a PUT request to the /game/:id route.
     As a user, I should be able to delete a game by making a DELETE request to the /games/:id route.
+    As a user, I should be able to add games to myFavotites collection.
+    As a user, I should be able to query myFavotites.
 ### MVP Goals
     1. Implement the route to be able to retrive all free to play games.
     2. Implement the route to be able to retrve game by id.
-    3. Implement the route to be able to delete a game
+    3. Implement the route to be able to delete a favorite.
-    4. implement a route to be able to add a free to play game
+    4. Implement a route to be able to add a free to play game.
+    5. Implement the route to be able to add to myFavotites collection.
+    6. Implement the route to be able to seach myFavorites.
+    8. Implement a route that will update an existing game in myFavotites collection.
+    7. Implement the route to delete from myFavorites

 ### Stretch Goals
-    1. Seach game by genre.
+    1. Search game by genre.
     2. Have a more animated front-end.
     3. Have a user authentication.
     4. Havng a rating system.